cl4u2/chininux/README.rst

 whois server
 ~~~~~~~~~~~~
-chininux-server is compliant with the whois protocol defined in RFC 3912.
+chininux-server is compliant with the whois protocol described in RFC 3912.

 To launch the server::